 Sardinia after Sicily is the second largest island in the Mediterranean, with 1,850km of coastline, it offers a huge variety of landscapes, from golden beaches, and dramatic cliffs to plains and mountains.

-North East Sardinia where our properties are located offers secret islands, hidden coves, lagoons (where 200 years ago Lord Nelson played cat and mouse with the French & Spanish fleets) and sweeping bays dotted along the coastline.
+North East Sardinia where our property is located offers secret islands, hidden coves, lagoons (where 200 years ago Lord Nelson played cat and mouse with the French & Spanish fleets) and sweeping bays dotted along the coastline.
 Sardinia is probably the closest that you will get to visiting the Caribbean without leaving Europe, the short journey time leaves more time to ‘chill’ in your destination, the flight time is just over 2 hours from the UK.

 It is difficult to find a holiday area in the height of the season more chic than this.
 Until the 1960’s this was a wild untouched coast, until the Aga Khan arrived and invested millions developing Porto Cervo and the Costa Smeralda.
 He was so impressed by the area’s natural beauty that he imposed strict planning controls over the developments.
 This has allowed North East Sardinia to remain untouched by modern tourism, no high rise hotels or busy roads, just discrete developments that blend in with their surroundings.
 With the natural undergrowth, the perfume of the Mediterranean marquis still reaches the beaches of pure white sand.